Real-life Personal Training Case Studies.

 Even though I could not fault her for her training, her eating habits needed some improvements.
 She wasn’t as consistent and committed to her food.
 Her job and lack of planning were huge factors there.
 Also, she under ate!

-Hannah is one of my hardest training clients, breaking personal bests weekly, beating existing gym records despite still being very much at the beginning of her journey.
+Hannah is one of my hardest training clients, breaking personal bests weekly, beating existing gym records despite being very much at the beginning of her journey.

-Case Study 2: WAYNE- Goal to “hench” in 6 months
+Goal: to be “hench” in 6 months

 Wayne came to me because he wanted to lose his drinking belly and bulk up.
 Even though he had not taken part in any sports recently, he still did have a hard graft job.
-Reaching his goals wasn’t an overwhelming task but one that does take time and patience.
+Reaching his goals wasn’t an overwhelming task, but one that does take time and patience.